MouseLand/facemap/README.md

 For recording in darkness we use [IR illumination](https://www.amazon.com/Logisaf-Invisible-Infrared-Security-Cameras/dp/B01MQW8K7Z/ref=sr_1_12?s=security-surveillance&ie=UTF8&qid=1505507302&sr=1-12&keywords=ir+light)

 A basic lens that works for zoomed out views [here](https://www.bhphotovideo.com/c/product/414195-REG/Tamron_12VM412ASIR_12VM412ASIR_1_2_4_12_F_1_2.html).
-To see the pupil well you might need a better zoom [lens](https://www.edmundoptics.com/imaging-lenses/zoom-lenses/10x-13-130mm-fl-c-mount-close-focus-zoom-lens/#specs).
+To see the pupil well you might need a better zoom lens [10x here](https://www.edmundoptics.com/imaging-lenses/zoom-lenses/10x-13-130mm-fl-c-mount-close-focus-zoom-lens/#specs).

 For 2p imaging, you'll need a tighter filter around 850nm so you don't see the laser shining through the mouse's eye/head, for example [this](https://www.thorlabs.de/thorproduct.cfm?partnumber=FB850-40).
 Depending on your lenses you'll need to figure out the right adapter(s) for such a filter.
 For our 10x lens above, you might need all of these: https://www.edmundoptics.com/optics/optical-filters/optical-filter-accessories/M52-to-M46-Filter-Thread-Adapter/ ;